7fighter/DataAnalyst/ExcelProj/README.md

   - City

   ### Outliers
  The ``Price`` column contains outliers.
 This was identified by creating a box plot on the numerical columns.
-Among the numerical columns
+Among the numerical columns.

+ Thanks for reading